As the focus on reducing emissions and improving energy efficiency grows, insulating the pipes within a building has become more important.

 Prevent freezing

-Insulating the pipe increases the temperature of the pipe, and reduces the extent to which weather conditions can affect them, which reduces the potential for pipes to freeze.
+Insulating the pipe increases the temperature of the pipe and reduces the extent to which weather conditions can affect it, which reduces the potential for pipes to freeze.

 Prevent pipe sweating

-In turn, this creates condensation, which will drip onto the floor or other surfaces below, creating puddles and damp as well as high humidity, which can lead to mould and rot.
-The best pipe insulation will prevent condensation from occurring on the pipe surface, reducing pipe sweating and minimising humidity.
+In turn, this creates condensation, which drips onto the floor or other surfaces below, creating puddles and dampness as well as high humidity, which can lead to mould and rot.
+The best pipe insulation will prevent condensation from occurring on the pipe surface, reducing pipe sweating and minimising the humidity.

 Which pipe insulation do I need?